From hazardous site to workforce housing and homeless respite

 Geo-Solutions, the company that did the work on the site, reported removing about 40,000 cubic yards of soil and debris, and transporting and disposing of around 50,000 tons of soil impacted by the manufactured gas plant residue.

-Another 47,000 cubic yards of soil was solidified in the ISS process, which reaches depths of 30 feet into the ground, Nix said.
+Another 47,000 cubic yards of soil were solidified in the ISS process, which reaches depths of 30 feet into the ground, Nix said.

 “So water can’t go through it and pick up these contaminants and take it somewhere else.
 So you’ve got hundreds and hundreds of these columns, side-by-side, underneath the ground so that prevents the soil from being excavated or from anybody being hurt by it,” Nix said.